SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-routing/recipient-resolution.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/12/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 09deda5a-d405-45b1-a3ff-fefd3d76cdea
-description: "Learn about recipient resolution in Exchange 2016."
+description: "Summary: Learn about recipient resolution in Exchange 2016."
 ---

 # Recipient resolution in Exchange 2016

-Learn about recipient resolution in Exchange 2016.
+ **Summary**: Learn about recipient resolution in Exchange 2016.

-Recipient resolution is when the Exchange server expands and resolves all recipients in a message.
+ *Recipient resolution*  is when the Exchange server expands and resolves all recipients in a message.
 Recipient resolution is responsible for these actions:

 - Matching the recipient to the corresponding Active Directory object.